pauloads/contacts-importer/README.md

     "email": "freddie.mercury@koombea.com",
     "password": "pwd#123"
 }
-//by the way, this is the default user of the app (it will be creste on application start
+//by the way, this is the default user of the app (it will be created on application start)
 ```

 - `[POST] localhost:8080/login`: Using valid email and password, generates a JWT token, which the user can use to get access to the endpoints: